 Incorporation of Quality benchmarks through Data Quality scorecards

-Triniti's master data management is designed with the above mentioned Lean principles.
-You can avail yourself of the benefits of managing your master data in a Lean way and achieve the business benefits mentioned in this paper.
+Triniti's Master Data Management embodies the above mentioned Lean principles.
+You can avail the benefits of managing your master data in a Lean way and achieve the business benefits mentioned in this paper.